AgentWorkshop/mcpdemo/README.md

 2.  **Run the client:**

-    Open a second terminal (in the same `demo01-streamable` directory) and run:
+    Open a second terminal (while still in the `demo01-streamable` directory) and run:
     ```sh
     make run-client
     ```